lastingParadox/ff-site/archive-to-markdown/md/ff2/16-barrier-to-entria.md

 _Despite being in a sizzling skillet, Iris feels as if she's in bed._

-> Alright... guess I’ll just...
+> Alright... guess I'll just...

 **WatchfulDrake** _(03-Sep-18 04:28 PM)_